-- What is one way to experience God's kindness in your daily life through what you learned in the service? - How have you been fulfilling your commitment from last week to try to practice kindness in your daily life?
+- What is one way to experience God's kindness in your daily life through what you learned today? - How have you been fulfilling your commitment from last week to try to experience God's kindness?

-Almighty God, giver of every good and perfect gift, teach us to render to you, all that we have and all that we are, that we may praise you with our whole lives, turning the duties, the sorrows, and the joys of all our life into a living sacrifice to you.

-Remind us, O Master, to opening our hearts daily to serve our brothers and sisters who are in need.
+Almighty God, giver of every good and perfect gift, teach us to render to You all that we have and all that we are, that we may praise You with our whole lives, turning the duties, the sorrows, and the joys of all our life into a living sacrifice to you; Remind us, O Master, to opening our hearts daily to serve our brothers and sisters who are in need.
 In your Holy name we pray.